How does tourism work?

 To find out about the interesting and diverse jobs tourism creates, click here to meet our Tourism Workers.

 Does tourism work in my local area?

-As visitors travel around the state they create jobs across Perth and regional Western Australia.
+As visitors travel around the country they create jobs across capital cities and regions..

-To find out see how many jobs tourism creates in your area, click here to see the Tourism Work Atlas.
+To find out see how many jobs tourism creates in your area, click here.

 How can Government policy create more jobs?

 Tourism can work to create even more jobs for Australians if Government policy supports tourism growth.
 The top tourism policy priorities are: